 node.right = right

-} elseif val < node.value {
+} else if val < node.value {

 // if value is less than current node's value, insert to the left